The will is neither absolutely bound nor free,

 But lives beyond the bounds that good and evil see.

 We use one word, yet will is many things combined:

 There's what I leave behind and that toward which I'm drawn,

 The sunset of the old, arriving at the dawn,

 And always a commanding thought within the mind.

-This tensing of the bow, this fixing on the goal,
+This tensing of the bow, this fixing on a goal,

-Is felt within by what commands and is commanded —
+Is felt within by what commands and what's commanded —

 A subtle sense of living up to what's demanded

-By what is rarest and what's best within the soul.
+By that which is most excellent within the soul.